pinkhatscholars/pinkhatscholars/README.md

 >" Cybersecurity is more then just hacking, were providing a safe cyber space to protect users online" - Pink Hat
 >
 > "Healing the human side of cyber, one click at a time" - Outspace Cyber
+>
+>"Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you." - Matthew 7:7

+Ecclesiastes 1:9